cdktf/cdktf-provider-cloudflare/docs/workerVersion.java.md

 - *Type:* java.lang.String

-Identifier.
+Identifier for the Worker, which can be ID or name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/worker_version#worker_id WorkerVersion#worker_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/worker_version#worker_id WorkerVersion#worker_id}

 ---